 Ending the director’s seven-year hiatus after Someone’s Knocking at the Door, Attack In LA is a lean tale of urban survival horror.
 Trading the more outrageous plots of his previous films for a more plausible tale of a man forced to fight for his life against a murderous gang of street people.
 It’s his most accessible film so far.

 Three college football players get lost in the wrong part of LA.
 After their SUV has it’s tires taken out by a studded board they wind up in a confrontation with the gang that set the trap.
 The resulting confrontation leaves two of them dead and Marshal (Sean Samuels, Toxic Shark) naked and running for his life.
-With Wilco (Robert Miano, Exorcism at 60,000 Feet, Firestarter) and his gang right behind him.
+With Wilco (Robert Miano, Exorcism at 60,000 Feet, The Deep Ones) and his gang right behind him.
 He’ll have to kill or be killed.
 Not only as he deals with the gang but with the other threats he runs across on these mean streets.

 Since it’s premiere at Fantasia Attack In LA has drawn frequent comparisons to John Carpenter’s Escape from New York.
 But it’s inspiration would seem to be Cornel Wilde’s 1965 thriller The Naked Prey in which a group on safari in Africa anger a tribe of natives who kill all but one of them, (played by Wilde himself).
 They strip him naked and release him in order to hunt him.

 Attack In LA is its urban counterpart.
 Set in the concrete jungle with updated violence and nudity.
 Ladies may be happy to know Ferrin isn’t shy about filming the nude hero.
 As if to acknowledge it, horror icon Joe Pilato (Day Of The Dead, Pulp Fiction) plays a homeless man named Wilde.